6G-SANDBOX/ELCM-Portal/README.md

 ### Pre-requisites

-The Portal requires connectivity with running instances of the Dispatcher (user authentication and NS onboarding) and ELCM (platform registry and experiment execution).
+The Portal requires connectivity with a running instances of the ELCM (for access to the platform registry and experiment execution).

 > Additional dependencies may be needed depending on your environment.
 For example, older Windows version may require certain Visual C++ redistributables to be installed, and the following packages are known to be required on many Ubuntu
-distributions: `gcc python3.7 python3.7-venv python3.7-dev`.
+distributions: `gcc python3.10 python3.10-venv python3.10-dev`.
 Fixes for specific issues are usually easy to find on Internet.

 ### Installation procedure